 Bourbon is America's only native spirit.
 And almost all bourbon- 95% according to the Kentucky Distillers Association - is produced in Kentucky.
-Kentucky Bourbon is the largest export category of all U.S. spirits, shipping more than 28 million proof gallons to 126 countries in 2010.
+Kentucky Bourbon is the number one spirit the US exports, with \$728 million in shipments abroad in 2015.
+There are currently about 7.5 milllion barrels aging in Kentucky warehouses.

 Like the story of Kentucky itself, the story of Kentucky bourbon began in the Bluegrass region.
-And what a story it is: Visit distilleries, historic sites and other Bluegrass places with a bourbon connection and you'll
+And what a story it is: Visit distilleries, historic sites and other changed the course of bourbon history.
+(And don't forget that famous hatchet-wielding temperance leader!)
+You'll also meet modern-day Kentuckians and Kentucky families who continue the state's most spirited tradition.